 - Website Settings: User can create and modify website settings

-A user will be granted any system permission that is granted to them directly or to any role they incorporate.
-A permission granted to a role incorporated by an individual user, can not be rescinded for that individual user.
-So it does not matter if the checkbox in the user's individual permissions settings is unchecked once a permission is granted through a role.
+Users will benefit from any system permission that is granted to them directly or to any role they incorporate.
+Permission granted to a role incorporated by an individual user can not be rescinded for that particular user.
+So it does not matter if the user's individual permissions settings checkbox is unchecked once this permission is granted through a role.

 Element Permissions - Workspaces

 Beyond the permissions mentioned above, a user's access can be restricted on element basis.
 This can be done by defining workspaces for a user or role.
-Provided that a user may generally access documents, it can be specified what a user / role may do or not do with each document or workspace.
-The same is true for objects and assets.
-These settings are manipulated in the "Workspaces" tab of a user / role.
+Provided that a user may generally access documents, it can be specified what a user/role may do or not do with each document or workspace.
+The same is true for Data Objects and Assets.
+These settings are manipulated in the

-However, there are a few general rules on element permissions which need to be regarded:
+However, there are a few general rules on element permissions that need to be regarded:

-- if a user does not have the right to list an element, all other permissions are obsolete
+- if an user does not have the right to list an element, all other permissions are obsolete.

-- if a user does not have the list permission on an element, all permissions on this element's children are obsolete
+- if an user does not have the list permission on an element, all permissions on this element's children are obsolete.

 The user permissions on element basis are summed up as follows:

-- list: element can be listed in tree
+- list: this element (and potential child elements) can be listed in tree

-- save: element can be saved (save button visible)
+- save: this element (and potential child elements) can be saved (save button visible)

-- publish: element can be published (publish button visible)
+- publish: this element (and potential child elements) can be published (publish button visible)

-- unpublish: element can be unpublished (unpublish button visible); does not exist for assets
+- unpublish: this element (and potential child elements) can be unpublished (unpublish button visible); does not exist for assets

 - create: new child elements can be created (does not exist for assets)

-- rename: name of the element can be changed
+- rename: this element's (and potential child elements') name can be changed

-- settings: element's settings can be managed i.e. the settings tab is visible; the settings permission also the path and thereby the right to move the element in tree
+- settings: this element's (and potential child elements') settings can be managed i.e. the settings tab is visible; the settings permission also the path and thereby the right to move the element in tree

 For example, a role